YOUNGSTOWN WATER DEPARTMENT

 - After that, carefully inspect the toilet bowl.
 If you notice even a shred of food coloring in it, you have a silent leak in your toilet.

-I have a leak in my toilet.
-How can I fix it?
+I have a leak in my toilet, how can I fix it?

 Toilet leaks are usually caused by faulty flush valves.
 The flush valve is a flap that acts as a stopper at the bottom of the toilet tank.
 After years of use, the stopper can become worn out and stop working properly.
 Luckily, it’s easy to solve this problem.
 Visit your local plumber and purchase an inexpensive replacement valve.
-Replacing the valve is pretty straight forward and simple.

 You might be wasting water in your home.
 Be careful how you consume water.